Ke'Bryan Hayes Player Props: Pirates vs. Reds

 - Reds pitchers combined to give up 213 total home runs at a clip of 1.3 per game (second-most in baseball).

-- Lodolo starts for the first time this season for the Reds.
+- Ashcraft takes the mound for his first start of the season for the Reds.

-- In his last appearance on Saturday, Oct.
-1, the 25-year-old left-hander, started and went five innings against the Chicago Cubs.
+- The 25-year-old right-hander started and threw 5 1/3 innings in his last appearance on Wednesday, Oct.
+5 against the Chicago Cubs.

 © 2023 Data Skrive.
 All rights reserved.